 But after I moved everything over it’s close to feeling like I’m hosting it on the machine I’m on, eg. localhost.

-I have yet to do a benchmark of the sites, but a few weeks ago I did just that when they were all on the old hosting service and I was sad to see that most of them got a B or lower, worst being a D-.
+I have yet to do a benchmark of the sites, but a few weeks ago I did just that when they were all on the old hosting service and I was sad to see that most of them got a B or lower, the worst being a D-.
 I’m trying to remember what service I used so I can use it again to get a fair comparison, but since I’m having a brain-fog day, it’s hard to recall.

 A new keyboard

-A big pain in my neck has been my desk setup.
+The big pain in my neck has been my desk setup.
 My desk is cluttered since I seem to need things that only take up more and more space on my desk.
 I have a hard time getting comfortable on the desk and my hands hurt often times due to the keyboard I’m using.
 So, what do I do?
 I go and get another keyboard.
 But not just any old keyboard, I get an ergonomic split wireless keyboard.

 I didn’t go with anything fancy, I’ve had a few ergos before but all but one were wired.
-The only wireless ergo keyboard I’ve had before was the Microsoft Sculpt which is comprised of a keyboard (TKL), ergo mouse and a seperate numpad.
+The only wireless ergo keyboard I’ve had before was the Microsoft Sculpt which is comprised of a keyboard (TKL), ergo mouse and a separate numpad.
 But the problem with that thing is that if you lose your dongle, it’s worthless.
 I’ve even contacted Microsoft to see if there was any way of reprogramming a new replacement dongle to see if I could get things to work but the answer was no.

 Thus, I didn’t get anything from Microsoft.

-This keyboard is from a company I hadn’t heard before, Perixx.
+This keyboard is from a company I hadn’t heard of before, Perixx.
 Their Amazon store seems to have a lot of items for sale and when I did a search for them online they seem to have been in existence for more than a few months so I said screw it and got this keyboard from them.

 It wasn’t until after I ordered that I saw that a lot of the reviews were talking about how slow the keyboard was, how it didn’t register key presses and all in all just a sluggish experience when using it.
 So I did try and cancel the order but it was too late.